In this post I want to share how I created a homemade serverless SQL Pool database project.

 This command created a new folder which contained the database project.
 It contained a sqlproj file and a Readme file.
 Which are the objects that get created by default.

-Working with the Database Project in Azure Data Studio
+Working with the Database Project files in Azure Data Studio

 Currently, this type of Database Project is not supported in Azure Data Studio or Visual Studio Code.
-However, you can still work the files natively as you can see below:
+However, you can still browse the files and work with them natively.
+Like in the below example that uses Explorer in Azure Data Studio:

 Changing the Database Project